nasa/Common-Metadata-Repository/search-app/docs/site.md

 | site/docs/api   | site/search_api_docs.html  |
 | site/docs/site  | site/search_site_docs.html |

 Each of these return an HTTP response status code of `307`.
-Once the docs reorganization is complete, the redirection's will be reversed and the status code will be `301`.
+Once the docs reorganization is complete, the redirections will be reversed and the status code will be `301`.